African Hebrew Israelites in Israel: Origins

-The group was founded in Chicago by a former steel worker who was named Ben Carter (1939–2014, also known as Ben Ammi Ben-Israel).
-In his early twenties Carter was given the name Ben Ammi by Rabbi Reuben of the Chicago Congregation of Ethiopian Hebrews.
+The group was founded in Chicago by former steel worker Ben Carter (1939–2014, also known as Ben Ammi Ben-Israel).
+In his early twenties Carter was given the name Ben Ammi by Rabbi Reuben of the Chicago Congregation of Ethiopian Hebrews (Not Beta Israel).
 Ben Ammi was working in an airline factory when he first discovered the Black Hebrew movement and its philosophy.
 According to Ben Ammi, in 1966, at the age of 27, he had a vision in which the Archangel Gabriel called him to take his people, African Americans, back to the Holy Land of Israel.

 Ammi and his followers draw on a long tradition in black American culture which is based on the belief that black Americans are the descendants of the Ancient Israelites (Ammi cites Charles Harrison Mason of Mississippi, William Saunders Crowdy of Virginia, Bishop William Boome of Tennessee, Charles Price Jones of Mississippi, and Elder Saint Samuel of Tennessee as early exponents of black descent from the Israelites).

 They are also influenced by the teachings of the Jamaican proponent of Black nationalism, Marcus Garvey (1887–1940), and the black civil rights milieu in 1960s America, including figures such as the Black Panthers and Malcolm X. From these figures and their teachings, they have incorporated elements of black separatism as well as the doctrine which advocates the repatriation of the African Diaspora to its ancestral lands in a "return to Africa", of which they consider Israel to be a part.
 To them, Israel is located in Northeast Africa instead of West Asia.

 The inspiration to move to Israel was born from several components.
 One component was the hardship which black community members faced within America as well as within American culture, especially in Chicago in the 1960s, at the height of the Civil rights movement.
 Another component was the community's willingness to form a confident and positive African identity, as opposed to the damaging identity which the group felt it carried in America.
 The last component was this spout of religious and spiritual connection to a long-standing culture, an ancient history and a Promised Land.
+An additional factor may have been the expectation of a coming apocalyptic war in which America would be destroyed.